-The Sixth Form Enrichment Programme, 'The Edge', commences in academic year 2019-20.
-The intention is to best equip Ipswich School pupils for life beyond school.
+The Sixth Form Enrichment Programme, 'The Edge', commenced in the academic year 2019-20.
+The intention was to best equip Ipswich School pupils for life beyond school.
 The two year programme starts with lectures and seminars on both study skills and mental health, before the main carousel programme begins.
-Here, students rotate around 5 separate taught modules: Cooking, Digital Lifestyle, Health, Rights and Responsibilities, Travel.
-In addition, pupils will study for a Level 3 Award in Leadership and Management, focussing on presentation skills and mental health awareness.
+Here, students rotate around 5 separate taught modules: Cooking, Digital Lifestyle, Health, Travel, Life Skills.
+In addition, pupils will study for a Mental Health First Aider qualification, with a focus on presentation skills.
 Students receive 4 lessons of The Edge per fortnight in both Years 12 and 13.
 After the summer internal exams there is a week for all students in North Devon, where students participate in a range of outdoor Life Skills activities.